-Direction (David Carson): 'never less than dymanic', 'willing, inventive, extracting every ounce of humour and bathus', 'vital energy for the complicated work', 'an ear for the quick flash of humour and for the pathos of the peasant'.
-Shen Teh/Shui Tah (Elizabeth Bennett): 'magnificent and beautiful', 'always moving, never soft-centred', 'intense and telling earnestness', 'the greatest credit'.
-Yang Sun (Christopher Crooks): 'another towering and swaggering performance', 'superbly... volatile, magnetic and physical' Extracts from reviews of 'THE GOOD WOMAN OF SETZUAN' hysical'.
-Extracts from reviews of 'THE GOOD WOMAN OF SETZUAN' physical.
+Direction (David Carson): 'never less than dymanic', 'willing, inventive, extracting every ounce of humour and bathus, 'vital energy for the combined to the peasant'.
+Shen Teh/Shui Tah (Elizabeth Bennett): 'magnificent and beautiful', 'always moving, never soft-centred', 'intense and telling earnest-ness', 'the greatest credit', Yang Sun (Christopher Crooks): 'another towering and swaggering performance', 'superbly ... 'yolatile, magnetic and physical'.
 Extracts from reviews of 'THE GOOD WOMAN OF SETZUAN' (Brecht).
-Performances 7.30 tonight and tomorrow, and all week 18 to 23 February except Tuesday 19th at 8 p.m.
-(It's a long show so get Mum/Dad/ the landlord/the wife/or what have you to lend you a front-door key).
-FILMS: tomorrow 11.15 Fellini's THE CLOWNS, his personal tribute to circuses and circus-life.
-Next week (Mon. to Thur. only, 7.30), since strictly-for-Junior 'Beauty and the Beast' plays each afternoon we offer a double film bill of iMAGES ® Altman's thriller with Susannah York and THE VIRGIN AND THE GYPSY ®, Joanna Shimkus and Franco Nero in the D. H. Lawrence story.
-All that for only 40p It can't be bad!
-Friday next: 1 p.m. and 11.15 p.m.
-Christopher Crooks in KRAPP'S LAST TAPE (Beckett).
-Live, on stage!
-15p in advance, 20p on the day.
+Performances 7.30 tonight and tomorrow, and all week 18 to 23 February except Tueddy 19th at 8 p.m.
+(1t's a long show so get Mum/Dad/).
+FEILMS: tomorrow 11.15 Fellini's THE CLOWNS, his personal cribbute to circuses and circus-life.
+Next week (Mon, to Thur, only, 7.30), since strictly-for-junior 'Beauty and the Beast' plays each afternoon we offer a double film bill of IMAGES @ Altman's thriller with Susannah York and THE VIRGIN AND THE GYPSY (0), Joanna Shinkus and Franco Nero in the D, H. Lawrence story.
+All that for only 40p It can't be bad Friday next: I p.m. and 11.15 p.m.
+Christopher Crooks in KRAPP'S LAST TAPE (Beckett), Live, on stagel 15p in advance, 20p on the day.
 Juke box noisy and pay too low - staff Excessive noise from the juke-box in the University Union Mouat Jones coffee lounge is driving the serving staff "round the bend."